Structured history before the appointment

 What practices get out of it

-Three tangible effects for the consultation
+Three tangible effects

 No PVS connector, no API, no IT appointment.
 You simply hang up the handout.
 Patients scan the QR code and track on their own device.